Skip to content

 Information for Suppliers

-The information submitted shall be subject to verification and to sharing with other government entities to ensure coherence of related data in the fulfillment of the various reporting obligations and to carry out regulatory functions.
+Any information submitted shall be subject to verification and to sharing with other government entities to ensure coherence of related data in the fulfilment of the various reporting obligations and to carry out regulatory functions.

 Each delivery or batch of fuel should be reported separately.
 Given the scope of S.L.
 423.48, the term “LPG” refers to “Autogas”.
 Explanatory notes are available in the reporting template itself; in tab “Notes”, as well as in the tabs used for reporting, especially in the blue cells.
 Moreover, it should be pointed out that note 7 of the reporting template provides the currently applicable CN codes for gasoil and diesel, as well as instructions on how these should be reported.